-In Sabah, one of Borneo’s 13 states, you’ll find a staggering 140-million-year-old rainforest that is one of the oldest in the world.
+In Sabah, Borneo– one of the island’s 13 states– you’ll find a staggering 140-million-year-old rainforest that is one of the oldest in the world.

 Nowadays, this state protects six national parks.
 This includes three terrestrial (Mt.
 Kinabalu, Crocker Range and Tawau Hills) and three marine parks (Turtle Island, Tunku Abdul Rahman and Pulau Tiga), which provide homes to a huge variety of flora and fauna.

-We spent three weeks in Sabah and gathered a list of the top places that we would recommend to anyone looking for great ecotourism adventures and stunning nature.
+We spent three weeks in Sabah, Borneo and gathered a list of the top places that we would recommend to anyone looking for great ecotourism adventures and stunning nature.
 Join us and discover Borneo, a new world…

 Kinabalu Park is not only Malaysia’s first UNESCO World Heritage site, it’s also one of Asia’s top locations for rich diversity of fauna and flora, providing a home to more than 4,500 different species.